 Or, how I became cardless and confounded

-It was a busy Saturday afternoon in Belfast.
 Next week I would travel to a nation under a different coin.
 I was out in search of currency that would be accepted when across that border.
 I recalled that in Belfast's Castle Court shopping centre there is a currency exchange booth; it would be worth enquiring there.

 Before I made for the booth, I stopped at the ATMs near the escalators.
 I needed to know how much of the King's sterling I carried.
 Into the ATM I inserted my card, and instead of accepting my card the machine squeaked and rustled.
 The card was dragged inwards then spat out slightly.
 I pulled then retrieved the card, thinking it was just some dirt inside the machine.
 The machine suggested I try again, which I obliged.
-This time it gobbled the card fully and switched to a blinking "Out Of Order" message.
+This time it gobbled the card fully and switched to a blinking message:

 My heart sank.
 I gave the machine a suggestive slap but I knew it was in vain.

 First I stopped a man who looked like a the facility's security guard but was actually security from elsewhere and on his lunch.
 He understandably didn't want to spend his precious lunch hour helping a stranger.

 Thus I roamed the mall reluctantly.
 I felt the same primal impulse as if I'd left a hunted kill because the machine might spit out my card and someone would have access to all my money.